Adaptation Rights Agents in India: Remake and Format Licensing

 Successful Deals

-- Drishyam Franchise: Facilitated by Celluloid Pact for Falcon Pictures, the Drishyam deal included a Right of First Refusal clause, securing remake rights for Parts 1, 2, and 3 across languages (Hindi, Tamil, Telugu, Mandarin Chinese, Korean, Bahasa Indonesia, Sinhala).
-The Chinese remake, Sheep Without a Shepherd, grossed $199 million, generating ₹5 crore in licensing fees and backend royalties for Indian stakeholders.
+• Drishyam Franchise: Facilitated by Celluloid Pact for Falcon Pictures, the Drishyam deal included a Right of First Refusal clause, securing remake rights for Parts 1, 2, and 3 across languages (Hindi, Tamil, Telugu, Mandarin Chinese, Korean, Bahasa Indonesia, Sinhala).
+The Chinese remake, Sheep Without a Shepherd, grossed roughly $199 million, generating licensing fees and backend royalties for Indian stakeholders.

-- Class (Netflix): By securing format rights for Elite, Netflix created a culturally resonant adaptation, boosting its Indian subscriber base by 10% in 2023, per industry reports.
+• Class (Netflix): By securing format rights for Elite, Netflix created a culturally resonant adaptation, tailored closely to Indian audiences.

-- Partner (2007): Sony Pictures threatened legal action over similarities to Hitch, prompting a settlement and raising IP awareness in Bollywood.
-The dispute cost producers ₹2 crore in legal fees and lost distribution revenue.
+• Partner (2007): Sony Pictures threatened legal action over similarities to Hitch, prompting a settlement and raising IP awareness in Bollywood.

-- Knock Out (2010): Ruled to infringe on Phone Booth, this case resulted in a court injunction, ₹3 crore in damages, and a ban on distribution, underscoring the risks of unauthorized remakes.
+• Knock Out (2010): Ruled to infringe on Phone Booth, this case resulted in a court injunction and a ban on distribution, underscoring the risks of unauthorized remakes.

 Risks of Poor Adaptation Licensing